lucasblopes/vinapp-archive/README.md

 ### List: -c

 - List all files inside the archive.
-Similitar to tar -tvf.
+Similar to tar -tvf.

 ### Help: -h